Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

-environment can be more difficult to set up, etc. Anaconda makes Python easier to work with on any OS, and on Windows, in a single run of the Anaconda installer, it integrates Python and common Python utilities like into Windows well enough that it approximates the ease and experience of using Python within OS X or Unix/Linux (no small feat).
+environment can be more difficult to set up, etc. Anaconda makes Python easier to work with on any OS, and on Windows, in a single run of the Anaconda installer, it integrates Python and common Python utilities like `pip` into Windows well enough that it approximates the ease and experience of using Python within OS X or Unix/Linux (no small feat).

 You can also create your Python environment manually, installing Python, package managers, and Python packages separately.
-Packages like and can be difficult to get working, however, particularly on Windows, and Anaconda simplifies this setup considerably regardless of your OS.
+Packages like `numpy` and `pandas` can be difficult to get working, however, particularly on Windows, and Anaconda simplifies this setup considerably regardless of your OS.

 ### Central workbook server

-Setting up a server to host workbooks managed by is more involved.
+Setting up a server to host workbooks managed by `nbgrader` is more involved.
 Some of the workbooks consume multiple gigabytes of memory per user and substantial processing power.
 A hosted implementation where all users work on a single server requires substantial hardware, relatively